Driving organic search performance through technical SEO and user focused content.

-We knew that the best way to gain the increase in traffic and visibility would be to implement a full UFC strategy.
-User Focused Content (UFC) is a type of content creation that directly puts the user and searcher in mind and works in a similar way to FAQs.
+We knew that the best way to gain the increase in traffic and visibility would be to implement a full user focused content (UFC) strategy.
+UFC is a type of content creation that centres the user and works in a similar way to FAQs.

-Our team looked at both a range of keywords as well as gaps in the industry and produced content that would fulfill these gaps.
-The content ranking at the start of the project was poorly written and not well thought out.We knew that if we could get Utility Bidder to rank in these positions it would build trust, brand authority and would help in terms of the organic visibility.
+Our team looked at a range of keywords as well as gaps in the industry, and produced content that would fill these gaps.
+The content which ranked for the selected queries, and with which our content would compete, was of fairly low quality and we knew that if we could get Utility Bidder to rank in these positions it would build trust and brand authority, while also aiding organic visibility.

-Utility Bidder was the first client we created a bespoke ‘content hub’ for.
-This included a number of standard posts as well as several long-form (1000-2000 word) pieces of content.
+We created a bespoke ‘content hub’ for Utility Bidder, including a number of standard posts as well as several long-form (1000-2000 word) pieces of content.
 The idea was to make them as much of an authority as possible in the energy industry, particularly pushing business energy.

-Content such as this: https://www.utilitybidder.co.uk/how-much-energy-does-an-average-restaurant-use-every-year/ performed particularly well and secured the rich result for a target query.
+Content such as this piece on restaurant power use performed particularly well and secured the rich result for the target query.

 We assessed the hierarchy of of all website content and looked at where it fell on the site.
 This allowed us to assess the navigation and make sure that the site was more user friendly.
 We moved informational content to the blog and redirected existing URLs.
 As mentioned earlier we set up content hubs and inserted these below the most profitable landing pages.
 This structure makes it easier not only for search engines to find the relevant information but also for ongoing maintenance/optimisation.

 We considered a range of different approaches to this campaign and our workflow on behalf of Utility Bidder delivered some of the best results we have seen.
-We not only created a bespoke content hub for Utility Bidder – leveraging UFC but produced more longform content and optimised it to generate the highest possible SERPs results.
-Ther technical changes that we implemented meant that headline results were as follows:
+We not only created a bespoke content hub – but the technical changes we implemented ensured some excellent results.